Gasoline Vapor Recovery (Stages I and II)

 Stage II is the control strategy that captures gasoline vapors when a vehicle is being fueled at the pump.
 The vapors are returned through the pump hose to the petroleum storage tank instead of being released into the air.
 On some vehicles, Stage II vapor-recovery systems help capture up to 95 percent of harmful gasoline vapors that may otherwise be released to the atmosphere.

-Stage I is required in covered attainment counties by the Texas Administrative Code: 30 TAC 115.10(9) at facilities dispensing more than 125,000 gallons of gasoline a month.
+Stage I is required in covered attainment counties by the Texas Administrative Code: 30 TAC 115.10(10) at facilities dispensing more than 100,000 gallons of gasoline a month (effective October 31, 2014).

 Facilities dispensing more than 25,000 gallons of gasoline a month and located in either the Austin Early Action Compact Area (Bastrop, Caldwell, Hays, Travis, and Williamson Counties) or the San Antonio Early Action Compact Area (Bexar, Comal, Guadalupe, and Wilson Counties) were required to have Stage I equipment installed no later than December 31, 2005.